puneeth579/jsonsrv/README.md

 This module makes use of the [JSON SPI](https://github.com/brutusin/commons/tree/master/src/main/java/org/brutusin/commons/json/spi), so a JSON service provider like [json-codec-jackson](https://github.com/brutusin/json-codec-jackson) is needed at runtime.
 The choosen provider will determine JSON serialization, validation, parsing and schema generation.

 ###Threading issues
-The framework creates a single action instance per service (action mapping in `jsonsrv.json`) to serve all requests, that is, actions will run on a multithreaded environment, so be aware that they must handle concurrent requests and be careful to synchronize access to shared resources.
+The framework creates a single action instance per service to serve all requests, that is, actions will run on a multithreaded environment, so be aware that they must handle concurrent requests and be careful to synchronize access to shared resources.

 ###Response object and error handling
 All HTTP requests processed by the framework return a JSON payload meeting the following schema: